bananos/dockerized/armbuild-php52/README.md

 armhf hardware servers.

 ## Usage
-In order to run this image you'll need to spawn your C1 server from docker-based image.
+In order to run this image you'll need to spawn your C1 server from docker-enabled base image.
 Next, you may build everything from scratch using sources (takes several hours to compile everything), or just do:
 ```bash